dstepanic/attck_empire/README.md

 *Please note, the Navigator hosted instance by MITRE stores and utilizes layer files on the client-side, not server-side.
 For any internal/sensitive data, it's recommended to use your own instance.*

-4. Click on the plus sign on top left corner of ATT&CK Navigator page, select "Open Existing Layer" and choose your generated layer file (JSON)
+4. Click on the plus sign on top left corner of ATT&CK Navigator page, select "Open Existing Layer" and choose your generated layer file (JSON).